top

 Crops need nutrients to grow and thrive, but effective nutrient management is not one-size-fits-all.
 A nutrient management plan is specific to your land, the crops you grow, and many other factors that change over time.
 No matter the crops you produce or size of your operation, USDA can help you reduce input costs, maximize yields, and efficiently manage nutrients to support your bottom line and protect the environment.

-With fertilizer costs more than doubling in the past year, it’s more important than ever to strategically manage nutrients.
 On average, farmers can save nearly $30 per acre on land currently receiving excess nutrients by implementing a nutrient management plan.
 Watch USDA’s Under Secretary for Farm Production and Conservation Robert Bonnie discuss the importance of nutrient management.

 SMART Nutrient Management